jaehho/junior_spring/bio-instrumentation/project_3/main.typ

   )
 ) <fig:component-values>

 The frequency response of the filter was measured by collecting the input and output voltages at octave intervals from $2 "Hz"$ to $20 "MHz"$ using the oscilloscope's function generator and probes connected to the input and output.
 The interval at which the expected cutoff frequency is located was measured with more detail, collecting data at $0.1 "kHz"$ intervals from $1 "kHz"$ to $2 "kHz"$.
+At lower frequencies, the output voltage was below what the oscilloscope could measure, however, the oscilloscope's function generator was limited to a max voltage peak-to-peak of $5 "V"$, which was not enough to measure the output voltage at low frequencies.
+As a result, a separate function generator was used which could output a higher voltage but with a smaller range of frequencies.

 The roll-off rate was calculated as the maximum derivative of the gain with respect to frequency.